-We will design and build a robot capable of competing in the MATE competition.
-The Marine Advanced Technology Education (MATE) competition is an annual Remotely Operated Vehicle (ROV) competition.
-Teams from middle schools, high schools, community colleges, and universities participate in the international student ROV competition coordinated by the MATE Center.
+We will design and build a robot capable of competing in the Marine Advanced Technology Education (MATE) competition.
+The MATE competition is an annual Remotely Operated Vehicle (ROV) competition.
+Teams from middle schools, high schools, community colleges and universities participate in the international student ROV competition coordinated by the MATE Center.
 Each year MATE determines new tasks the ROV must perform.
 These tasks are usually a simulation of what an actual ROV must complete.
 For example, in 2009, the tasks were related to the rescue and recovery of a sunken submarine.
 This simulated the saving of the Russian AS-28 submarine and its crew in 2005.

 Thank you to the following sponsors:

 Community Robotics Learning Program